 The Company adopts a total compensation philosophy in rewarding employees.
-The total compensation package for the employees comprises of Fixed and Variable Component.
-Fixed pay consists of the base salary and any recurring, regular allowances payable in the specific location.
+Total compensation comprises of Fixed and Variable Pay.
+Fixed pay consists of comprises of various components like basic salary, perquisites and retirement benefits.
 Variable pay includes performance bonuses and ESOP's for eligible employees.